xapply.

 same way).
 For example you might target a single test host:

-and msrc
+hxmd and msrc

-(I replaced "$ msrc -G prometheus -Csite.cf make report
+(I replaced "$ msrc -G prometheus -Csite.cf make report-P10" with an explicit host

-selection via -G
+selection via -G.)

 can share the host data between interactive tasks, across political groups,